zhifez/rn-assessment/README.md

 # RN Assessment

-This is a ReactNative(TS) project written (for free) for a technical assessment with Maybank.
+This is a ReactNative(TS) project written (for free) for a technical assessment with a potential future employer.

 ## To run